Digitale Disruption

 Rachelle Sellung is a Senior Scientist Researcher in the Identity Management Competence Team at Fraunhofer IAO in Stuttgart, Germany.
 She conducts socio-economic and user experience research on a variety of emerging technologies in Identity Management and IT security.
 She has worked in many EU and German funded research projects and Industry projects focused on Trust management (e.g. LIGHTest), Digital Wallets (DECIDE, ONCE) and Identity Management (FutureID, Skidentity and SSEDIC).

-Autorenprofil - Xing - LinkedIn
+Autorenprofil - LinkedIn - Xing

 Kategorien: Digitalisierung, Innovation